caoimhe761/MusicVisuals/README.md

 # Music Visualiser Project

-Name:
+Name: Caoimhe McCann and Rebecca Foley

-Student Number:
+Student Number:  C20365106 and C20301121

 ## Instructions
-- Fork this repository and use it a starter project for your assignment
+- Fork this repository and use it a starter project for your assignment COMPLETE
 - Create a new package named your student number and put all your code in this package.
 - You should start by creating a subclass of ie.tudublin.Visual
 - There is an example visualiser called MyVisual in the example package